Oregon's Medical Waste Incineration Act - SB 488

 Medical waste incineration is outdated and unnecessary!

-Trash dumps and waste incineration are, and have always been, an environmental justice issue because these polluting facilities are routinely placed in low-income and communities of color.
+Trash dumps and waste incineration are, and have always been, an environmental justice issue because these polluting facilities are routinely placed close to areas with lower-income residents and communities of color.
 SB 488 will close loopholes in the law that will reduce emissions from waste incinerators and provide a much-needed update to Oregon clean air laws.
-The result will be improved air quality for communities around waste incinerators now and into the future.
+The result will be improved air quality for communities around waste incinerators.

 As outlined below, burning medical waste in a trash incinerator is only viable because of a federal loophole that allows weaker standards.